What Is a Virtual Receptionist?

 7

-Seasonal changes, new services, price increases — keep your call script current or callers get outdated info.
+Seasonal changes, new services, price increases — keep the call script current.

 8